viewworld/NewBizzShoppen/README.md

 `bundle`

 In case of problems installing Gherkin, run `gem install gherkin -v '2.3.5' -- --with-cflags=-w` and then `bundle` again

+It might happen that `eventmachine` won't be installed out of the box, than run `gem install eventmachine -v '1.0.3' -- --with-cflags=-`.

 If you experience following error when installing `active-admin`